CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-4.md

 A hazard that can be played as a creature or an event counts as 1/2 a creature.

-At Home and Ahunt Dragon manifestations count as 1/2 a creature for the Council of L�rien creature minimum.
+At Home and Ahunt Dragon manifestations count as 1/2 a creature for the Council of Lorien creature minimum.

 –=– Agents count as 1/2 creatures for deck construction.